 - General Liability

 The point here is you need to be prepared to be the absolute best at what you do.
 This doesn’t happen unless you are prepared.

 I say it all the time, the most lucrative insurance to sell is the kind your prospects need.
 Arm yourself with information to help build the need.

 **Tip – Long-term care insurance is a good target due to the size of the baby boomers.
 It’s a complex topic and a major need for the growing boomers.

 What I would do…

-Create a marketing library of the services your offer as well as individual selling sheets on each of those services.
+Whether you’re a full time independent broker or just selling life insurance part time, create a marketing library of the services your offer as well as individual selling sheets on each of those products and services.

 The easiest way to do this is piggy back on what we have already done here at Redbird.

 Below is a link to download a free services offered template which you can customize with your logo, services and contact information.
-We also have about 30 other documents you can access; you just need to ask.
+We also have about 30 other brochures for different types of insurance you can access; you just need to ask.